 Best Time To Visit Everest Base Camp

-The best time to trek Everest Base Camp is between the months of September and November.
+The best time to trek to Everest Base Camp is between September and November.
 The weather is perfect during this time, allowing you to enjoy amazing mountain views.
 This is also the most crowded time of the year.
-If you want to experience peace and tranquility, you can try the second-best time to trek Everest Base Camp, which is between the months of March and May.
+If you want to experience peace and tranquillity, you can try the second-best time to trek Everest Base Camp, which is between March and May.
 Everything else is perfect during this time, except that the views are not that great.

 How Far Is Everest Base Camp?

 The distance between Kathmandu, the capital city of Nepal, and Everest Base Camp is 160 km.
 First, the tourists take a flight from Manthali Airport to reach the region.
-Manthali is 132 Kilometers from Kathmandu and a 5-hour drive away.
-From Manthali a 15-20-minute flight will take you to Lukla.
-And from Lukla, they tend to trek all the way up to Everest Base Camp and Back and forth.
+Manthali is 132 kilometers from Kathmandu and a 5-hour drive away.
+From Manthali, a 15-20-minute flight will take you to Lukla.
+And from Lukla, they tend to trek up to Everest Base Camp and back and forth.
 The distance between Lukla and Everest Base Camp is 62 km.
 The entire journey is covered in around 13 days.

 When you go on the Everest Base Camp trek through a travel agency, they tend to take care of all your food-related needs.
 You will be offered a minimum of three meals a day, which will be a combination of Western and continental delicacies.
 From the popular Nepalese staple Dal, Bhat, and Tarkari to eggs, baked beans, muesli, toasted bread, butter and jelly, peanut butter, and so on, will be served on the trek.